TwitterFacebookpinterest

 But at the time, neither technical failures nor political pressure at home and abroad could deter Soviet engineers from pressing on with the N1 project.
 In 1969, they had no illusions about winning the Moon Race, but the N1-L3 project still remained the centerpiece of the Soviet space program.

-In June 1969, the second attempt to launch the N1 rocket ended in a much bigger catastrophe, seriously damaging the only available launch pad, while also revealing serious technical flaws in the design of the booster.
+On July 3, 1969, the second attempt to launch the N1 rocket ended in a much bigger catastrophe than the first, seriously damaging the only available launch pad, while also revealing serious technical flaws in the design of the booster.
 Two years of corrective measures brought little results, as the third launch also failed in 1971.
 The last attempt to fly N1 was made on Nov.
 23, 1972, when the rocket failed 107 seconds into the flight, around seven seconds before the separation of the first stage.

 Piloted lunar exploration projects in the 20th century: